Why Make This Recipe

 - 1 large onion, finely diced

-- 2 cups finely chopped celery (about 3–4 stalks)
+- 2 cups celery, finely chopped (about 3-4 stalks)

 - 2 tbsp fresh sage, finely chopped